OrbitTheSun/Google-Earth-VR-Pilot/README.md

 **_FreePIE_ Script for _Google Earth VR_ with _Oculus Rift_**
 Lets you pilot the virtual *HTC Vive* controllers within *Google Earth VR* with your *Xbox* controller.

 Currently, *Google Earth VR* can only be used with the *HTC Vive* headset in full functionality.
-Operation is by using the *HTC Vive* Controllers to move around in virtual reality.
+Operation is by using the *HTC Vive* controllers to move around in virtual reality.
 In order to use *Google Earth VR* with the *Oculus Rift*, a software solution can be used that emulates the controllers of the *HTC Vive*.
 The software setup uses *FreePIE* to control the *SteamVR Driver for Razer Hydra*.
 This driver in turn emulates the *HTC Vive* controllers for use in *Google Earth VR*.

 # Downloads